fzi-forschungszentrum-informatik/robot_folders/readme.md

 By default make will be used to build your workspaces.
 You can change your default build system and other settings in .robot_folders/userconfig.py

+ATTENTION: The files setup.bash, setup.sh, setup.zsh from the old bash-based robot folders may shadow the new change_environment function of the python based robot folders.
+This can cause various problems, since the folder ~/.cmake/packages does not get removed on every change_environment command and the builds of two environments may be messed up and corrupted.
+When you switch to the new robot folders, please check for setup.* files and delete them if want to rely on the standard python robot folders.